-- SIX (6) CONSECUTIVE MONTHS, for private use or commercial use owners. - For emission-related components; please also refer to the US EPA EMISSION-RELATED WARRANTY contained herein. - For evaporative emission-related components of California models equipped with evaporative emission control system produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, please also refer to the CAL-IFORNIA EVAPORATIVE EMISSIONS CONTROL WARRANTY STATEMENT contained herein.
+- SIX (6) CONSECUTIVE MONTHS, for private use, commercial use or governmental use owners. - For emission-related components; please also refer to the US EPA EMISSION-RELATED WARRANTY contained herein - For evaporative emission-related components of California models equipped with evaporative emission control system produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, please also refer to the CAL-IFORNIA EVAPORATIVE EMISSIONS CONTROL WARRANTY STATEMENT contained herein.